TheSwanFactory/igwet/README.md

 $ gigalixir signup # if not already
 $ gigalixir login
 $ gigalixir account
-$ gigalixir create -n igwet
 $ gigalixir apps
-$ git remote -v
-$ gigalixir pg:create --free
+$ gigalixir create -n igwet # if not already
 $ gigalixir pg
+$ gigalixir pg:create --free # if not already
 $ gigalixir config
+$ git remote -v
 $ git push gigalixir master
 $ gigalixir open
 $ ssh-keygen -t rsa # if you have never done so before